 To examine formally how pre-crisis cash holdings affected investment during the global financial crisis and recovery period we use a local projections framework (Jordà, 2005).
-Specifically, we estimate how investment over different horizons between 2007 and 2014 responded to the financial crisis conditional on pre-crisis cash holdings.
-We control for a broad set of pre-crisis firm characteristics that might be correlated with a firm's cash position and could potentially affect its ability or willingness to invest.
-We also include 4-digit industry and regional fixed effects to absorb for each investment horizon the impact of industry and regional conditions, including industry-specific uncertainty, demand and other factors affecting firms' investment decisions in an industry or region in the same way.
-Our main sample consists of SMEs that survived both the global financial crisis and the recovery period so that changes in the cash-investment sensitivity cannot be attributed to the entry or exit of firms.
+We estimate how investment over different horizons between 2007 and 2014 responded to the financial crisis conditional on pre-crisis cash holdings.
+We control for a broad set of pre-crisis firm character-istics and include 4-digit industry and regional fixed effects.
+Our sample consists of surviving SMEs to ensure that changes in cash-investment sensitivities across different horizons are not driven by firm entry or exit.